Scotties Tournament of Hearts Preview | TSN

 Team Story

-Melissa Adams is return to the Tournament of Hearts for the fourth time in her career.
+Melissa Adams is returning to the Tournament of Hearts for the fourth time in her career.

 The 47-year-old finished with a 2-6 record at last year’s event.